nikhilm/uvbook/source/networking.rst

 arguments is the backlog queue -- the maximum length of queued connections.

-When a connection is initiated by clients, the callback is required to set up a watcher for the client socket and associate the watcher using ``uv_accept``.
+When a connection is initiated by clients, the callback is required to set up a handle for the client socket and associate the handle using ``uv_accept``.
 In this case we also establish interest in reading from this stream.

 .. rubric:: tcp-echo-server/main.c - Accepting the client
 .. literalinclude:: ../code/tcp-echo-server/main.c
     :linenos:
-    :lines: 38-52
+    :lines: 38-54
     :emphasize-lines: 9-10

 The remaining set of functions is very similar to the streams example and can